Haji Bektash Veli: Nineteenth century and later

 When the Janissary corps were abolished in 1826 by Sultan Mahmud II the Bektashis suffered the same fate.
 The babas of the tekkes and their dervishes were banished to staunchly Sunni villages and towns, and their tekkes were closed or handed over to Sunni Sufi orders (mostly Naqshbandi; for example, the Goztepe Tekke in Istanbul was given to the Naqshbandis during this period).

 Although the Bektashi order regained many of its lost tekkes during the Tanzimat period, they, along with all other Sufi orders, were banned in Turkey in 1925 as a result of the country's secularization policies and all Bektashi tekkes were closed once more along with all others.
-As a result, the headquarters of the order were moved to Tirana in Albania.

 The main Bektashi tekke is in the town of Hacıbektaş in Central Anatolia, known as Hajibektash complex.
 It is currently open as a museum and his resting place is still visited by both Sunni and Alevi Muslims.
 Large festivals are held there every August.
 Also the Göztepe and Shahkulu tekkes in Istanbul are now used as meeting places for Alevis.
 The biggest Bektashi tekke is said to be in Albania.
 There is also a Bektashi tekke in Taylor, Michigan, US, founded by Baba Rexheb, who was a famous Bektashi writer on Islamic mysticism and Bektashism.